 Kaiser Permanente Medical Assistant Career Launch Scholarship

-In partnership with Seattle Central College, Kaiser Permanente will offer 24 scholarships to study Medical Assisting.
-You can earn full tuition, stipends for books, supplies and fees, which will help local students like you build the future healthcare workforce in the state.
+In partnership with Seattle Central College, Kaiser Permanente Washington will offer up to 20 scholarships to study Medical Assisting.
+With this scholarship, you can earn full tuition, stipends for books, supplies and fees, which will help local students like you build the future healthcare workforce in the state.

-If accepted as a Kaiser Permanente scholarship recipient, you'll benefit from:
+If you receive a Kaiser Permanente scholarship, you'll benefit from:

 - Scholarship Financial Assistance: Full tuition, fees, books, and supplies for the four quarter Medical Assistant program at Seattle Central College, which includes hands-on learning and an externship at a medical clinic